AliBeiti/scheduler-plugins/README.md

  ## UPDATE 12/06/2025

-1. A new custom plugin has been created called customScore.
+1. A new custom plugin has been created called controllerScire.
 For using the plugin an image of the scheduler must be build.
 ```shell
 make build